cristinagalisteo/gitana/README.md

 ***Fig 2.** Ready-to-publish tree.*

 We have a really nice basic plot ready to publish!
 Species names were perfectly edited and <sup>T</sup> added to the strain names.
-Bootstrap values below 70% have been filtered out and the percentage has been placed next to the nodes.
+Bootstrap values below 70% have been filtered out and the percentages have been placed next to the nodes.
 Filled circles indicate common nodes for the input trees.

 However, we may want to keep the original topology.
 In that case, we remove the `--ladderize/-l` option: